Aaroncri/AWSLangflowServer/README.txt

-This is a sample implementation of a segmented AWS environment which is deployed in terraform.
+This is an AWS environment deployed in terraform for the purposes of hosting a Langflow server.

 To run the script yourself, you'll need to do the following:

 1. Have terraform and AWS CLI installed on your local machine
 2. Create an SSH keypair with the command:

-$ ssh-keygen -t rsa -b 4096 -f ~/.ssh/netsec_jump_box_key
+$ ssh-keygen -t rsa -b 4096 -f ~/.ssh/langflow_ssh_key

 3. To connect for testing you can do the following: